equalithonteam13/OpenHire/Readme.md

 ----
 **Installation**

-Note: this is configuration process is long and fraught with errors due to the nature of Ethereum development!
-Please reach out if you encounter issues, we may have encountere and resolved the same ones during our development process.
+Note: this configuration process is long and fraught with errors due to the nature of Ethereum development!
+Please reach out if you encounter issues, we may have encountered and resolved the same ones during our development process.

 1. Ensure that the local Node version is 10.16.10 (the truffle library has dependecy issues with Node v12+)